Nebulizer Treatment for Dogs and Cats

 - Compressors provide a source of compressed air for aerosol therapy for inhalation.
 They are small and quiet.

-- Nebulizing Cages can be adapted from a regular kennel or a mobile carrier with the ventilation holes and door covered with Plexiglas.
-You want some ventilation so no need to make it air tight.
+- Nebulizing cages can be adapted from a regular kennel or a mobile carrier with the ventilation holes and door covered with Plexiglass.
+You want some ventilation so no need to make it airtight.

-Nebulizing formula is flexible and in the past had large numbers of ingredients.
-Current thinking is less is better.
-The animal has to deal with whatever you put in so keep it simple.
-The #1 benefit is from Saline solution hydrating the respiratory tract breaking up the thick mucus so the immune system can remove.
-Antibiotics kill bacteria complicating the mix.
+Nebulizing formula is flexible.
+In the past, there was a large numbers of ingredients.
+Current thinking is that less is better.
+The animal has to deal with whatever you put in it, so keep it simple.
+Saline solution hydrates the respiratory tract, breaking up the thick mucus, so the immune system can remove.
+Antibiotics kill bacteria, complicating the mix.

 - 100 mg Lincocin